Accessory Dwelling Units (ADUs)

-An Accessory Dwelling Unit (ADU) is a detached or attached dwelling unit of 800 or 1,200 square feet (depending on lot size) or less and provides permanent, independent living provisions including sleeping, cooking, living and sanitation on the same lot as the primary dwelling unit.
+An Accessory Dwelling Unit (ADU) is a detached or attached dwelling unit of up to 850 square feet or 1,200 square feet (depending on lot size).
+An ADU provides permanent, independent living provisions including sleeping, cooking, living and sanitation on the same lot as the primary dwelling unit.

-A total of 2 ADUs are permitted in any Zoning District on lots that contain one single-family residence.
-ADUs are not permitted on lots containing more than one single-family residence.
+A total of 2 ADUs are permitted in any Zoning District on lots that are developed with a single-family or multi-family residential use.

 ADUs are required to be constructed in accordance with the development standards for the Accessory Dwelling Unit in Section 18.09.180.